dotmpe/script-mpe/package.rst

       Possibly only to identify local code, or also to usually to associate code blocks with issue/ticket/time tracker records.

+      TODO: A list of objects to further specificy backend of tag?
+      See ie. jnk/userContent.git

+    document
+      Name of a local file serving as central storage for project tasks.

   docs
     Metadata for document (wiki/specs/manual/license) tracking per project.